The best NBN plans for gaming in 2025

 Download speed is also another important, albeit secondary, concern for gamers.

-On a wired NBN plan, all Aussie gamers should have a choice of either NBN 25, 50 or 100, and in some cases a newer NBN 250 or 1000 plan.
-The numbers here mark the highest possible speed in Mbps (megabytes per second) you'll get on those plans.
-For example: NBN 1000 will download at 1Gbps per second (about 125MB/s) at its best, but you'll almost never get that consistently.
+On a wired NBN plan, all Aussie gamers should have a choice of either NBN 25, 50 or 100, and if you're on an FTTP or HFC connection, plans including 500, 750, 1000 and 2000.
+The numbers here mark the highest possible theoretical speed in Mbps (megabytes per second) you'll get on those plans.
+For example: NBN 1000 will download at 1Gbps per second at its best, but you'll almost never get that consistently.

-You may also find that dropping during peak times, and most ISPs claim peak speeds in the mid to high 40s.
-Meanwhile, NBN 100 plans offer a maximum of 100Mbps, which means at best, that 130GB download will take about 3 hours (though remember: getting maximum speeds with NBN tends to be rare).
+Meanwhile, NBN 100 plans offer a maximum of 100Mbps, which means at best, a 130GB download will take about 3 hours (though remember: getting consistent maximum speeds with NBN tends to be rare).
 It's worth noting that the NBN tier you opt for shouldn't affect your pings, only your maximum download speeds.

 Regardless of the NBN speed you opt for, it may still be worth investing in one of the best gaming routers on the market.
 These won't improve the overall speed of your connection, but they can help reduce the chance of any lag being introduced by your home's network setup.